Last Updated December 22, 2023

 How We Use Information

 We use the information that we collect directly or receive from other companies to find patterns that help us select better ads to serve you at any given moment.
-For example, we might learn that an ad for mp3 downloads is attractive to people who’ve previously clicked ads for mp3 players, or we might learn that a coffee ad works better in the morning.
-Our technology can test millions of possibilities along these lines and build models using huge amounts of data to predict responses to advertising.
+For example, we might assume that an ad for golf-related items is attractive to people who have recently clicked ads related to golf, or we might determine that a coffee ad gets a better response in the morning.
+Our technology can test millions of possibilities and build models using huge amounts of data to predict responses to advertising.

 We also use the information we collect to measure effectiveness of ads on behalf of our advertisers and publishers.

 We may also predict whether different identifiers associated with different browsers and different devices, like a laptop, a phone or a tablet, may belong to one person or household, and then link the activity we see across those devices into a common profile.
 We call this a “device graph.”
-We believe this helps us serve you better advertisements, control how many times you may see the same ad, and provide better service to our advertisers.
+We believe this helps us serve you better advertisements, control how many times you may see the same ad and provide better service to our advertisers.
 We make these predictions based on the device and cookie identifiers and associated interest and intent information that we receive from our third-party partners, as described above.
-However, again, we do not collect, use or store directly identifiable information (for example, your account information with a service provider) when we create our device graph.

 On the other hand, we may share any information we hold when we believe that we are required to do so by law (including legal processes like subpoenas, warrants or court orders), or as we believe necessary to protect the health, safety, or legal rights of any person.